Contio: Giving a report after a senate meeting

-It was a common practice to hold a contio right after a senate meeting, to inform citizens about what had been discussed during the meeting and what decrees had been made.
-The magistrate who presided over the senate meeting decided who got to speak at this contio.
+It was a common practice to hold a contio right after a Senate meeting, to inform the public about the matters discussed and the resolutions adopted.
+The magistrate who presided over the meeting decided who would speak contio.
 He could choose to address the crowd himself or invite other senators to give a speech.
-Magistrates who were opposed to a decree that had been presented at this first contio, often chose to hold their own contio a few days later, to share their different perspective.
+Senators who opposed the proposals adopted often chose to hold their own contio later, to share their different perspective.